simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

   of inserted data and report detailed errors when the integrity is violated.
 If you're only using inserts with SQL, or don't need this functionality, enabling this flag can help to reduce the amount generated code.
+* `use_data_class_name_for_companions`: By default, the name for [companion classes]({{< relref "../Getting started/writing_queries.md#updates-and-deletes" >}})
+  is based on the table name (e.g. a `@DataClassName('Users') class UsersTable extends Table` would generate a `UsersTableCompanion`).
+With this option, the name is based on the data class (so `UsersCompanion` in this case).

+## Recommended options

+In general, we recommend not enabling these options unless you need to.
+There are two exceptions though:

+- `compact_query_methods`: We recommend enabling this flag because it generates less code and it will be the only option in the next breaking upgrade.
+- `skip_verification_code`: You can remove a significant portion of generated code with this option.
+The downside is that error messages when inserting invalid data will be less specific.